-Jonathan Mandell is a fine art artist living in Bala Cynwyd, Pennsylvania.
+Jonathan Mandell is a fine art artist living in Philadelphia, Pennsylvania.
 Mandell’s talent lies in the implementation of fundamental fine art concerns, such as perspective, color composition, and drawing into the medium of mosaic.
 Utilizing such materials as glass shards, ceramic tile, semiprecious stones, minerals, mirror, and marbles, Mandell creates wall-mounted panels, which evolve into what he calls, “tactile paintings”.
 His grout lines act as drawing lines, bringing his imagery to life.
 The glass shards are not flat, but rather are convex and concave pieces.
 This allows for a study of the surface topography of the mosaic.

 His mosaics have been featured in The Bel Aire Hotel Magazine, Glass Art Magazine, and The Penn Gazette.